-These pieces are made predominantly from wood.
-Partly because it is a beautiful material to work with but also because there is a considerable challenge in making complex mechanisms and pieces out of wood.
+My pieces are made predominantly from wood.
+Partly because it is a beautiful material to work with but also because there is a considerable challenge in making complex mechanisms and pieces out of a natural material.

 The intention of this site is to show my work but also to share the tips and methods that I have discovered whilst making them.
 To help others start in automata making, a fascinating and diverting hobby, I also sell plans which can be used as a base for a variety of subjects.

-Welcome to my site and throughout the site please click on the thumbnail pictures for more information.
+Welcome to my site and please click on the thumbnail pictures for more information.

 Shy and Quiet Contemplation of a Sandwich on display in the Museum of Automata in South Korea.